beilmanmich/datasci_projects/readme.md

 ## (3) Using Semi-Structured Data to Predict Yelp Ratings

 I attempted to predict a new venue's popularity from information available when the venue opens. <a href="https://www.yelp.com/developers/documentation/v2/business">The dataset</a> contains unstructured meta data (json) about each venue (city, latitude/longitude, category descriptions, etc), and a star rating.
-After data munging and feature variable creation, I used Python's Scikit Learn libraries to  create transformations to allow us to model feature data, since the data is unstructured this required json parsing to create flattened nested dictionaries.
+After data munging and feature variable creation, I used Python's <a ref="http://scikit-learn.org/stable/modules/linear_model.html">Scikit Learn</a> <a ref="http://scikit-learn.org/stable/modules/neighbors.html">libraries</a> to create transformations to allow us to model feature data, since the data is unstructured this required json parsing to create flattened nested dictionaries.
 I then used Scikit Learn to create training and test data to develop several different Machine Learning algorithms.

 The predictive algorithms revealed three weak predictors (city, lat/long, attributes) and one fair predictor (categories).
-I ultimately used FeatureUnion methodology and created and ensemble regressor for the final model.
-In Python after creating our custom data transformers, the final pipeline looks like this:
+I ultimately used a <a ref="http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.FeatureUnion.html">FeatureUnion</a> approach and created an <a ref="http://scikit-learn.org/stable/modules/ensemble.html">ensemble regressor</a> for the final model.
+In Python after creating our custom data <a ref="http://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html">transformers</a>, the final <a ref="http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html">pipeline</a> looks like this:

 ```
 pipeline = Pipeline([